 - This is about the time that the listing agent notifies the buyer's agent that another offer has arrived, a better offer, and the seller is withdrawing the counter to the offer.

 See, too much time has passed in this scenario.
 More than 24 hours.
 That is plenty of time for another buyer to write a full-price offer, a tactic the first buyer neglected to do when presented with the opportunity because the buyer had hoped to negotiate.
-The buyer probably wanted to "save" $5,000 or $10,000 by offering less and did not view this strategy as a counter offer mistake.
-If the seller has no intentions of accepting a lower offer, there are no "savings" to be gained.
+The buyer probably wanted to "save" $5,000 or $10,000 by offering less and did not view this strategy as a counteroffer mistake.
+If the seller has no intention of accepting a lower offer, there are no "savings" to be gained.

 Do not believe an agent who tells you the seller can "always counter the offer."
 Because even if the seller does, you can still lose the house if the home is still getting showings.
 Don't be that guy with the counter offer mistake under his belt.